HackathonHackers/personal-sites/CONTRIBUTING.md

 Contribution Guidelines
 =======================

-Keep the list sorted alphabetically.
+Keep the lists sorted alphabetically.

 There are no more guidelines (for now) :)